CPB FAQ

 What is the Corporation for Public Broadcasting (CPB)?

 CPB is a private, nonprofit corporation authorized by Congress in the Public Broadcasting Act of 1967.
 It is the steward of the federal government's investment in public media.
-It provides funding support to more than 1,500 local public television and radio stations that ensure universal access to free, high-quality, innovative, and diverse content that educates, informs, and strengthens our nation’s civil society.
+Congress appropriates funds to CPB, which and CPB distributes these funds to more than 1,500 local rural and urban public media stations in the form of Community Service Grants (CSGs).

-In addition, CPB funds researched-based educational resources for our nation's youngest learners, local news and information for communities throughout the country, and essential infrastructure for our nation's emergency alert system.
+In addition, CPB funds researched-based educational resources for our nation's youngest learners, local, regional, and national news and information for communities throughout the country, and essential infrastructure for our nation's emergency alert system.

 Learn more here.

+Public media in the U.S. is locally based, with stations making programming decisions based on their community needs.
 CPB is the largest single source of funding for public radio, television, and related online and mobile services.
-Its funding provides the “public” part of the public-private partnership.
-By design, it’s not the only source: Public media’s strength is that its funding comes from many sources including individuals, businesses, non-profits, educational institutions, and local and state government.
-CPB does not produce or distribute programs, nor does it own, control, oversee, or operate any broadcast stations.
+Its funding provides the “public” part of the public-private partnership, with more than 70% of the annual appropriation going to local stations.
+By design, it’s not the only source: Public media’s strength is that its funding comes from many sources.

 NPR is an independent, nonprofit membership organization of separately licensed and operated public radio stations across the United States.
 NPR produces and distributes news, information, and cultural programming across broadcast and digital platforms.
 It has more than 1,000 member and affiliate stations.
 NPR is principally funded by member stations, distribution services, underwriting and institutional grants, and individual contributions.
 CPB provides direct grant support to NPR for its international reporting bureaus and for the infrastructure that distributes content from NPR and other national public radio producers to every public radio station.